sdiehl/write-you-a-haskell/002_parsers.md

 ~~~~ {.haskell slice="chapter3/parsec.hs" lower=40 upper=59}
 ~~~~

-Derived automatically from the Alternative typeclass definition is the ``many`` and ``some`` functions.
+Derived automatically from the Alternative typeclass definition are the ``many`` and ``some`` functions.
 Many takes a single function argument and repeatedly applies it until the function fails and then yields the collected results up to that point.
 The ``some`` function behaves similar except that it will fail